Are Pennsylvania Records Public?

 How to Remove Names From Public Search Records?

 It is generally not possible to completely remove a name from a public record.
-However, in some cases, records may be expunged or sealed by a court.
-Depending on the type of record, the process to do this will differ.
-For example, the process to remove a name from a sex offender registry will be completely different from removing a name from a property deed.
+However, in some cases, records may be expunged or sealed by a Pennsylvania superior court.
+Per the Pennsylvania public records Act, the procedure for requesting the expunction of a record varies with the record in question.
+For example, the process to remove a name from a sex offender registry will be completely different from removing a name from a property deed or criminal records.
 Pennsylvania has the expungement statutes Title 18, and Act 5, which focus on expunging criminal history information and sealing misdemeanors.
 Applications to remove criminal felonies and misdemeanors from a record can also be sent to the Pennsylvania Board of Pardons.

 What is the Best Public Records Search Database?

 Determining the best public records search database is based on the type of public record in consideration.
-The best public record database will usually be one that is operated by agency-appointed custodians.
+The best public record database will usually be one that is operated by Pennsylvania state government agencies and agency-appointed custodians pursuant to the provisions of the Pennsylvania public records act.
 A lot of government agencies in Pennsylvania operate online databases where public records can easily be accessed.
 Philadelphia County, for example, operates an inmate locator search tool that allows requesters to access inmate information online.
 Allegheny County Department of Court records provides an online court records database where requesters can access criminal, civil and marriage records.
 Likewise, the Montgomery County Recorder of Deeds has a Public Search database where all records in their custody can be viewed online.

 How Long Does It Take to Obtain a Pennsylvania Public Record?

 On a case-by-case basis response times for an open record request may vary from a few hours to several weeks.
-According to Section 901 of the RTKL, the agency in custody must respond in no more than 5 business days upon receiving a valid records request.
+According to Section 901 of the RTKL, the state or local agency in custody must respond in no more than 5 business days upon receiving a valid records request.
 This time is counted from the day the request was received by the open records officer.
-The custodian or records officer will use this time to make a good faith effort to do the following:
+When a member of the public requests access public information maintained by a records officer, the custodian will proceed to:

-- Determine if the record requested is a public record, legislative record, or financial record
+- Determine if the record requested is a public record, legislative record, or financial record.
+For instance vital records such as marriage divorce records are public records pertaining to citizenry.
+On the other hand, arrest records and criminal record information are legislative in nature.

 - Check whether the agency has possession, custody, or control of the identified record